athiwatp/docker-lnmp-2/README.md

 docker-lnmp
 ==============

-Just a litle Docker POC in order to have a complete stack for running LNMP stack(Linux, Nginx, MySQL, PHP7) into Docker containers using docker-compose tool.
+Just a litle Docker POC in order to have a complete stack for running LNMP stack(Linux, Nginx, MySQL, PHP7 & Redis) into Docker containers using docker-compose tool.

 # Include